 Overview

-Tinworks is pleased to present a significant new work by artist Agnes Denes.
+As part of its 2024 exhibition, The Lay of The Land, Tinworks presented a significant new work by artist Agnes Denes.
 Wheatfield - An Inspiration.
-The seed is in the ground can be found at Tinworks’ field, 719 N Ida and Cottonwood Ave in Bozeman’s northeast neighborhood.
+The seed is in the ground.

 A groundbreaking, internationally recognized figure, and one lauded as one of the first ecological artists, Denes engages science, philosophy, math, linguistics, technology, engineering, urban planning, music, and poetry in visionary artworks that explore environmental issues and humanity’s impact on the planet.
 One of her most celebrated works, Wheatfield—A Confrontation, was planted in New York City in 1982.
 In the forty years since that installation, this is the first time Denes has accepted an invitation to reposition the work in another American context.